 Ultrasound imaging provides a powerful technique for determining functional properties of the aorta through measurements of PPV, distensibility and radial strain.
 These measurements are particularly instructive for studying mouse models of AAA and the in vivo approach allows for collection of longitudinal data that is potentially important to understanding temporal development of the aortic pathology.
 Specifically, measurements of in vivo aortic stiffness are determined locally in the abdominal aorta by PPV, distensibility and radial strain by analyzing EKV data and are considered as an independent risk factor for AAA instability15.
 The techniques described in these protocols are relatively straight forward and take only 8-10 min to obtain image sets from one mouse.
 All images should preferably be collected by a single operator using well-defined and consistent landmarks to generate reproducible and precise data.

 There are potential factors which requires technical expertise for the applications of these tools.
 For example, firstly, PPV may not solely reflect the degree of AAA development in the local arterial wall because it is an indirect measure of regional arterial stiffness.
 Secondly, it can be difficult to accurately measure PPV if the intimal wall is damaged.
 Third, it can be challenging to obtain sharp resolution images without expertise in operating the instrument.
-Some of these concerns have been addressed in the Vevo 3100 micro-ultrasound imaging system where speckle noise and artifacts are reduced, while preserving and enhancing data acquisition for small animal studies.
+Some of these concerns have been addressed in recent versions of ultrasound imaging systems where speckle noise and artifacts are reduced, while preserving and enhancing data acquisition for small animal studies.

 The focus of techniques used in the past (Doppler, microangiography, magnetic resonance imaging) to determine aortic stiffness were limited to two-dimensional images.
 PPV calculated from the ultrasound imaging has been emerging as a reliable and reproducible method to determine aortic stiffness and seems to be independent of arterial pressure9, 16.
 It is important to note that the prevailing definition of AAA using maximal diameter as a standard index does not always reliably correlate with clinical observations.
 For instance, small aneurysms may rupture while some large aneurysms tend to remain stable17-19.
 Aortic stiffening is an early change generating aortic wall stress that triggers aneurysmal growth, and remodeling 10 and has been strongly correlated with Mmp2 and Mmp9 in mouse models of AAA10.
 Thus, in addition to the diameter of the aorta, functional analyses may provide important information to assess the progression and stability of AAA.